Best Acoustic Guitar Starter Packs for Beginners

 There is also a somewhat less expensive Yamaha Gigmaker Standard pack you may wish to consider.
 The guitar that comes with this pack is not quite as good, but it is a still an excellent choice for newbies on a tight budget.

+There some excellent Yamaha acoustic guitars for beginners, and there is a reason they are one of the top brands I recommend.
 For a beginner, starting out with a guitar that’s easy to play is a big bonus.
 It’s hard enough learning all the chords and scales without a poor-quality instrument getting in your way.
-You won't have that problem with a Yamaha acoustic guitar.

 Epiphone PR-4E Acoustic-Electric Guitar Player Pack